luqmanherifa/sterna-apparel-store-catalog/README.md

-# Sternal: Apparel Store Catalog
+# Sterna: Apparel Store Catalog
 Sternal is a web apparel store catalog contains product images, product names, and product prices.
 The project was developed for practicing JSON using HTML/CSS, JavaScript programming, and jQuery.

 ## Display